pivot-access-ltd/bma-offline-docs/backup/commission-machines.md

 4. `skip_storage`: Optional integer.
 Controls hether to skip re-configuring the storage on the machine after the commissioning has completed.
 '1' == True, '0' == False.
 Roughly equivalent to **Retain storage configuration** in the web UI.

 5. `commissioning_scripts`: Optional string.
-A comma seperated list of commissioning script names and tags to be run.
+A comma separated list of commissioning script names and tags to be run.
 By default all custom commissioning scripts are run.
 Built-in commissioning scripts always run.
-Selecting 'update_firmware' or 'configure_hba' will run firmware updates or configure HBA's on matching machines.
+Selecting `update_firmware` or `configure_hba` will run firmware updates or configure HBA's on matching machines.

 6. `testing_scripts`: Optional string.
 A comma seperated list of testing script names and tags to be run.
-By default all tests tagged 'commissioning' will be run.
-Set to 'none' to disable running tests.
+By default all tests tagged `commissioning` will be run.
+Set to `none` to disable running tests.

 7. `parameters`: Optional string.
 Scripts selected to run may define their own parameters.
 These parameters may be passed using the parameter name.
 Optionally a parameter may have the script name prepended to have that parameter only apply to that specific script.

 snap-2-7-cli snap-2-8-cli snap-2-9-cli deb-2-7-cli deb-2-8-cli deb-2-9-cli -->

 <!-- snap-2-7-ui snap-2-8-ui snap-2-9-ui deb-2-7-ui deb-2-8-ui deb-2-9-ui
-To commission, on the 'Machines' page, select a machine and choose 'Commission' under the 'Take action' drop-down menu.
+To commission, on the "Machines" page, select a machine and choose "Commission" under the "Take action" drop-down menu.

 <a href="https://discourse.maas.io/uploads/default/original/1X/5f196ca5e175e3f37d7cffbb2341fb0ee9cee16a.png" target = "_blank"><img src="https://discourse.maas.io/uploads/default/original/1X/5f196ca5e175e3f37d7cffbb2341fb0ee9cee16a.png"></a>